 Their menu items include cheesesteak sandwiches, Italian sandwiches, chicken wings, fried risotto balls, soups, salads, and lots more.
 They also serve draft beers and tons of yummy cocktails.

 Thrive Lounge & Eatery

 Thrive Lounge & Eatery is a bit more upscale but still fit for a casual date night.
 This Downtown Orlando restaurant serves tapas, cocktails, sushi, and brunch.
 The atmosphere is electric and vibrant, likely due to their super cool neon wall sign.

-The menu has a wide variety of creative tapas and small plates such as loaded fire fries, fried Brussels, rib gyoza, and sliders.
+The menu has a wide variety of creative tapas and small plates such as loaded fire fries, fried Brussels, and sliders.
 For sushi lovers, they offer many unique rolls, sashimi, and nigiri.
-They even have butter pecan ice cream and green tea ice cream to satisfy your sweet tooth after dinner.
+They even have whiskey vanilla bean ice cream and dragon fruit sorbet to satisfy your sweet tooth after dinner.
 If you want to switch it up for date night, this contemporary cuisine is a must-try.

 The Stubborn Mule

 The Stubborn Mule is just south of Lake Eola.
 They are well-known for their mule cocktails, of course, and contemporary twist on American food.
 The restaurant has an industrial feel and fun energy.
 The menu has tons of variety, ranging from sandwiches to burgers to seafood entrees.
 The restauranteurs, two graduates of the Culinary Institute of America, describe this spot as their most playful restaurant concept.